Empowering Tanzania’s Smallholder Farmers for a Sustainable Future

 Member

-SHIWAKUTA has two types of members, which are: ordinary members and honorary members.
-The ordinary members consist of two types: Founder Members and Members joining after the foundation, while Honorary Members are recommended by the Executive Committee of the Federation and approved by the Annual General Meeting due to their importance in the Federation’s development.
-Currently, SHIWAKUTA has twenty (29) members with 150,000 individual farmers as of August 2025
+SHIWAKUTA has two types of members which are: Ordinary members consist of two types: Founder members and members joining after the foundation, while honorary members are recommended by the executive Committee of the federation and approved by the Annual General Meeting due to their importance in the Federation’s development, currently SHIWAKUTA has 32 members with 230000 individual farmers across Tanzania since October 2025